RabbitMQ is an open source message broker that offers a reliable, highly available, scalable, and portable messaging system.

 ||Indicates whether to connect to RabbitMQ.
 The default is

-Connect RabbitMQ to Magento Open Source or Magento Commerce
+Connect RabbitMQ to Magento Open Source or Adobe Commerce

 If you already had Magento installed and you want to connect it to RabbitMQ, add a